-A beginning course in the Spanish language with emphasis on the culture(s) of the Spanish-speaking world.
-Covers aural/oral work, grammar, and composition focusing on the present indicative tense.
-Covers most activities listed in the ACTFL novice-mid competencies.
+A beginning course in the French language with emphasis on the culture(s) of the Francophone world.
+Covers aural/oral work, grammar, including possessives, commands, present indicatives, and futur proche.
+Covers most activities listed in the ACTFL novice mid competencies.
 Lab fee: \$40.